Sacchar20/testovoe/README.md

-# 📊 Trading Strategy Backtester
+# 📊 Trading Strategy Backtester!

 A Python framework for designing, backtesting, and analyzing technical-analysis-based trading strategies.
 It supports popular indicators like SMA, RSI, VWAP, integrates with Binance, and generates rich HTML reports.